Hire an SEO Agency

 - 3

 If you really love marketing and have 10+ hours per week, DIY can work.
-Otherwise, it rarely beats a good agency on total cost.
+Otherwise, it rarely beats a good agency on total business impact.

 Plenty of contractors try DIY local SEO before hiring an agency.
 That is not a bad instinct.
 If you can do it yourself, you should.
 The problem is that SEO has steep needs: keyword research, on-page, technical, link building, schema, and reports.
 Each one is hard.
 Doing any of them poorly gets zero ranking movement.
 Google does not reward effort.
 It rewards good work.

 The real question for most contractors is not 'can I learn SEO?'
 Of course you can.
-The question is 'are the 10+ hours per week I would spend learning and doing worth more than an agency retainer?'
+The question is whether the 10+ hours per week spent learning and doing should be pulled away from sales, operations, and jobs.
 For most contractors running real shops, the answer gets clear within 60 days of trying DIY.

 Hire an SEO Agency